Liam-Weitzel/SIMD-Exploration/README.md

 }
 ```

-To solve this problem using SIMD logic we require permutations.
+The following approach was used in the solutions implemented using programming paradigms that allow the use of SIMD logic directly.
 The assembly instruction `vpshufd` copies each element from a source (first operand) to a destination (second operand) in an order specified in the third operand.
 Using this SIMD assembly instruction we are able reverse 8 integers simultaneously by specifying the order as `{7,6,5,4,3,2,1}`.
 Following this we can apply the same logic as in the scalar approach.

-The annotated solution implemented using intrinsics for clarification:
+The proposed solution implemented using intrinsics alongside comments for clarity is as follows:
 ```C++
 void BM_ReverseVector() {
   int N = 4096;